luciapeterlin/one-page-portfolio/README.md

 Mobile responsive portfolio built with no frameworks, just HTML, CSS and JavaScript.
 Includes form validation, animations and a testimonial carousel.

-To download project, hit the "Clone" button and choose the “Download ZIP" option.
+To download project, hit the "Code" button and choose the “Download ZIP" option.

 #### [Visit website](https://one-page-portfolio.surge.sh/)